Promote your research—virtually!

 WCHRI is hosting Research Day virtually this year using PheedLoop, an interactive event platform.

-Please access the Abstract Submission and Registration Form to register and/or submit your abstract.
+Please access the WCHRI 2022 Research Day Abstract Submission and Registration Form to submit an abstract and to register for the event.

-Click on the topics below for additional information on how to present your research this year.
+Click on the section headers below to access information on how to present your research.

 Abstracts and presentations are scientific and should be accessible to a broad audience.

-- Abstract submissions will be allocated to either a:
+- Abstract submissions will be allocated to one of the following presentation formats:

 - three-minute thesis (3MT-style) presentation,